asujaykk/Stereo_Camera_Actuator/README.md

-# STEREO CAMERA ACTUATOR.
+# STEREO CAMERA ACTUATOR (SCA).
- This is an arduino project for controlling the angle of 4 servo  motors of a stereo camera system via serial port (UART) fom a host system.
+ This is an arduino project for controlling the angle of 4 servo  motors of a stereo camera system via serial port (UART) fom a host PC.
  Each camera can be rotated from '0' to '180' degree in horizontal and vertical direction.
 Each camera is controlled with two servo motors (one for horizontal movement and another for vertical movement).
 Here the controller will be an arduino uno (atmega328p), and the command will be given by a host system/embedded system.
-For basic projects, this system can be controlled from a laptop with serial connection over usb cae but can also be controlled wirelessly by replacing usb serial connection with a bluetooth module  or wifi esp8266 module.
+For basic projects, SCA can be controlled from a laptop with serial connection over usb cable, but can also be controlled wirelessly by replacing usb serial connection with a bluetooth module  or wifi esp8266 module.
 Since we are using simple serial communication, the system can be controlled from android  devices or from any embedded system.

 ## Camera pan tilt holder.